RichardLundquist/world-styles/README.md

 ![Screenshot](scrn.jpg)

 World Styles is a GUI editor for Leaflet maps (https://leafletjs.com/) using CSS filters.
-You can edit the sample maps or import your own Tile data through an URL.
+You can edit the sample maps or import your own hosted basemaps.

 ### LIVE DEMO: https://richardlundquist.xyz/world-styles/